Huxingyu/Github-Pages-Example/_posts/2018-5-7-vulgar-right.md

 category: blog
 ---

-Last month,a chinese start-up had trouble,because "drawing the ire of china's censors".Of course,this move by the goverment also drawed the ire of china's people.
+Last month,a chinese start-up had a trouble,because "drawing the ire of china's censors".Of course,this move by the goverment also drawed the ire of china's people.

 China's top madia regulator closed this app--Neihan Duanzi,was shut down for hosting "vulgar" jokes and videos."Caused strong dislike among internet uers",a brief notice from the State Administration of Radio and Television said.